John Woo: 1986–1992: 'Heroic Bloodshed', breakthrough and international recognition

-United States
+1993–2000: Move to the United States and international success

 An émigré in 1993, the director experienced difficulty in cultural adjustment while contracted with Universal Studios to direct Jean-Claude Van Damme in Hard Target.
 Like other foreign national film directors confronted with the Hollywood environment, Woo was unaccustomed to pervasive management concerns over matters such as limitations on violence and completion schedules.
 When initial cuts failed to yield an "R" rated film, the studio assumed control of the project and edited footage to produce a cut "suitable for American audiences".
-A "rough cut" of the film, supposedly the original unrated version, is still circulated among his admirers.

 A three-year hiatus saw Woo next direct John Travolta and Christian Slater in Broken Arrow.
 A frenetic chase-themed film, the director once again found himself hampered by studio management and editorial concerns.
 Despite a larger budget than his previous Hard Target, the final feature lacked the trademark Woo style.
 Public reception saw modest financial success.

 Reluctant to pursue projects which would necessarily entail front-office controls, the director cautiously rejected the script for Face/Off several times until it was rewritten to suit him.
 (The futuristic setting was changed to a contemporary one.)
 Paramount Pictures also offered the director significantly more freedom to exercise his speciality: emotional characterisation and elaborate action.
 A complex story of adversaries—each of whom surgically alters their identity—law enforcement agent John Travolta and terrorist Nicolas Cage play a cat-and-mouse game, trapped in each other's outward appearance.
 Face/Off opened in 1997 to critical acclaim and strong attendance.
 Grosses in the United States exceeded $100 million.
 Face/Off was also nominated for an Academy Award in the category Sound Effects Editing (Mark Stoeckinger) at the 70th Academy Awards.

+Around this period, Woo would also produce and direct several film and TV projects.
+In 1996, Woo produced and directed Once a Thief, a Canadian made-for-television remake of Woo's 1991 caper film.
+The teleplay subsequently spawned a television series of the same name, which Woo executive produced.
+In 1998, Woo directed Blackjack, which featured Dolph Lundgren as a leukophobic bodyguard who hunts down an assassin.
+The film was intended as a backdoor pilot for a television series, but was not picked up.
+That same year, Woo served as executive producer and action choreographer on Antoine Fuqua's directorial debut The Replacement Killers, which featured Chow Yun-Fat's first international starring role.

+Later, Woo directed Mission: Impossible 2, the second entry in the Tom Cruise-led action film series.
+Despite receiving mixed reviews, Mission: Impossible 2 grossed over $549 million worldwide, becoming the highest-grossing film of 2000, as well as of Woo's career.